yassouali/fast.ai_notes/intro_to_ML/lecture3.md

     - Calculate permutation feature importance FI_j= e_perm/e_orig.
 Alternatively, the difference can be used: FI_j = e_perm - e_orig.
 - Sort features by descending FI.

-In our case, this is done using the already avaible output in the trained random forest `m`.
+In our case, this is done using the already available output in the trained random forest `m`.

 ```python
 def rf_feat_importance(m, df):